KDE/krita/3rdparty/README.md

 == Prepare your directory layout ==

 1. Make a toplevel build directory, say $HOME/dev or c:\dev.
-We'll refer to this directory as BUILDROOT
+We'll refer to this directory as BUILDROOT.
+You can use a variable for this, on WINDOWS %BUILDROOT%, on OSX and Linux $BUILDROOT.

 2. Checkout krita in BUILDROOT cd BUILDROOT git clone git://anongit.kde.org/krita.git